A Brief History of the University of Houston Public Art Collection

-On September 6, 1966, University of Houston Board of Regents and then President Philip Hoffman voted to establish a policy that would dedicate one per cent of the construction cost of all future building projects for works of art.
+On September 6, 1966, University of Houston Board of Regents and then President Philip Hoffman voted to establish a policy that would dedicate one percent of the construction cost of all future building projects for works of art.
 The University of Houston was in the process of undergoing an unprecedented building boom and it was thought that a public art program would greatly enhance the campus as well as the prestige of the University.
 In 1969, the Texas legislature voted to enact 1% for art for University of Houston.
 UH was the first state institution to establish a percent for art program and currently has one of the largest and most impressive university art collections in the country.

-With the help of the University’s System Wide Art Acquisition Committee comprised of UH Regents, UH System faculty and staff, local museum curators, directors and community representatives, the collection continues to expand and include work by local, regional, national and international artists.
+With the help of the University’s System Wide Public Art Committee comprised of UH Regents, UH System faculty and staff, local museum curators, directors and community representatives, the collection continues to expand and include work by local, regional, national and international artists.